New residents of Canada and Fair PharmaCare

-Fair PharmaCare is income-based.
-Families with lower incomes receive more Fair PharmaCare assistance.
-In order to get Fair PharmaCare coverage, you must allow PharmaCare to check your family income with the Canada Revenue Agency (CRA).
+Your Fair PharmaCare coverage is based on your income.
+To get coverage, you must allow PharmaCare to check your family income with the Canada Revenue Agency (CRA).
 We verify your income when you register, and every year after.
-We adjust your coverage based on the income information the CRA gives us.

 You will have a limited time (approximately 60 days) to provide HIBC with documents verifying your income.
 If you do not provide the documents within that time, your temporary coverage will expire, and your deductible will be set to maximum value of $10,000.

 Before you receive coverage under most PharmaCare plans, you must already have active Medical Services Plan (MSP) coverage .
 MSP is the public health insurance plan of B.C. and covers the costs of necessary medical services such as visits to the doctor.
 It is not the same as PharmaCare, which provides assistance with prescription drug costs and some medical supplies.
 You must register for both separately.